 Dating is hard.
 I get that.
 Been there, done that.
 But friend, you know you deserve better, don’t you?
 You are precious to God—He would never treat you like a disposable paper plate.
 In fact, the way that jerk treats you pisses God off (can I say that?!).

 Don’t stand for it.
 Despite common belief and stupid cultural lies, you absolutely do choose who you love.
-If someone constantly belittles you, tells you you’re worthless (in word and deed), plays mind games with you, or anything else that communicates you’re not very important, it’s time for you to stand up and walk away.
+If someone constantly belittles you, tells you you’re worthless (in word or deed), plays mind games with you, or anything else that communicates you’re not very important, it’s time for you to stand up and walk away.
 Because you get to choose who to love, and you get to choose who you spend your life with.

 That’s why I think it’s so crucial to have your eyes wide open when you’re in a relationship so that you can notice—and consider—any red flags that pop up.
 It’s like a check engine light warning you that something may be horribly wrong.